sirmanas/finalexam/question_xKxKd.md

-Which of the following command is used to create a Linux installation hoot floppy?
+What command is used to count the total number of lines, words and character in a file?
-* mkboot disk
++ countw
-* bootfp disk
+* wcount
-* ww and rawwrite
+* wc
-+ dd and rawrite
+* count p